 Review Procedures and Criteria

-Verify that all the Pharmacy Benefit Manager’s formulary and drug placement-related systems utilized during the examination period are appropriate to all applicable state statutes, rules and regulations
+Verify that all the PBM’s formulary and drug placement-related systems utilized during the examination period are appropriate to all applicable state statutes, rules and regulations.

-Verify that the Pharmacy Benefit Manager formularies utilized during the examination period are appropriate to all applicable state statutes, rules and regulations
+Verify that the PBM formularies utilized during the examination period are appropriate to all applicable state statutes, rules and regulations.

-Verify that the Pharmacy Benefit Manager Pharmacy and Therapeutics (P&T) Committee or other committees decisions and statement comport with all applicable state statutes, rules and regulations
+Verify that the PBM P&T Committee or other committee(s) decisions and statements are in compliance with all applicable state statutes, rules and regulations.

 STANDARDS

-PHARMACY BENEFITS MANAGERS
+PHARMACY BENEFIT MANAGERS

-DRUG FORMULARY, PLACEMENT AND SPECIALTY DRUG
+DRUG FORMULARY, PLACEMENT, AND SPECIALTY DRUG

 Apply to: PBMs providing or maintaining formulary services to an insurer.